psiphi75/SailBoatSim/AI.md

 }
 ```

-### Requesting a contest
+### The Contest Manager

+The contest manager will load a contest from disk and provide it a controller and all observers.
+The AI can request a
-The AI can request a contest at any time by sending the toy device a command.
-The object that needs to be sent is defined below.
+contest at any time by sending the ContestManager device a command.
+The ContestManager is will be on the
+"ContestManager" channel.

+#### Request Contest

+The request for a contest is like below.

 ```Text
 {